dvoitekh/aihouse_mlops_course/session6/kfp/README.md

 ngrok http 8080
 ```

+Take a look at [the GitHub workflow file](../../.github/workflows/deploy_pipeline.yaml) and adjust it if needed.

 Get the HTTPS link from the previous command's output and add it to your GitHub repo secrets as `KUBEFLOW_HOST`: the url looks like this https://github.com/dvoitekh/aihouse_mlops_course/settings/secrets/actions.

-Take a look at [the workflow file](../../.github/workflows/deploy_pipeline.yaml) and adjust it if needed.
+Also add your `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` variables.

 Now, you are ready to push the code to your repo and check if the pipeline runs successfully!